RallyTools/RallyRestAPIForClojure/README.md

 ```

 ### Querying
-The rest API is written in a way that would be comfortable to most clojure developers.
+The rest API is written in a way that should be comfortable to most Clojure developers.
 There are three major parts to the query api.

 1. [Rally Keyword -> Clojure Keyword Translation](#rally-keyword---clojure-keyword-tranlation)
 2. [Query Specs](#query-specs)